'Dazzling' New Zealand golf course beats Donald Trump's best, climbs world list

 A New Zealand golf course design has beaten top Scotland courses, including one owned by United States President Donald Trump and the prestigious St Andrews where the game was founded.

-American monthly publication Golf Digest released its list of the world's best courses, naming Tara Iti Golf Course at Te Ari, between Pakiri and Mangawhai north of Auckland, as the world's second-best outside the US.
+American monthly publication Golf Digest released its list of the world's best non-US courses, naming Tara Iti Golf Course at Te Arai, between Pakiri and Mangawhai north of Auckland, as the world's second-best outside the US.

-Donald Trump's course Trump Turnberry in Scotland was ranked the world's 10th best.
+Trump's course Trump Turnberry in Scotland was ranked 10th best.
 He bought the hotel and golf courses from Leisurecorp in 2014 for $60 million, and the resort was renamed Trump Turnberry.
-Donald Trump remains the owner of Golf Recreation Scotland, which in turn owns SLC Turnberry
+Trump remains the owner of Golf Recreation Scotland, which in turn owns SLC Turnberry

 Northern Ireland course, Royal County Down Golf Course, which opened in 1889, was named the world's best non-US course.